deeptanshukumar/dotfiles-and-configs/README.md

 # dotfiles-and-configs
-these are some dotfiles, script files and configs for my Fedora Linux setup that would be required to replicate my setup
+these are some dotfiles, script files and configs for my Fedora setup that would be required to replicate my setup

 <img width="2879" height="1799" alt="image" src="https://github.com/user-attachments/assets/6fa93148-dd2a-4f13-b3d4-9eb8f632176f" />